1. Introduction

 4. Edit recommendation

-A final report of risk analysis can be generated by clicking on the 3rd step of the method and Deliverable: final report.
+A final report of the risk analysis can be generated by clicking on the 3rd step of the method and choosing the link Deliverable: final report.

 Deliverables are only relevant when the MONARC method has been fully processed and all information has been entered.